Saimon8420/recipeApp_NextJS/README.md

 ```

 ## Project Description
 This is a react based next-js web app, which name is Recipe app. where user can search different type of recipes, can add recipes,can update existed recipe, also can delete recipes.
 To add a recipe user should give recipe title,ingredients,instructions,image.
+There was some ingredients, but if user want to add more, then user can add, also update any ingredients as well as can delete.